×

 New opportunities lie in:

-• Expansion of non-alcoholic beer product lines
+• Expansion of craft beer offerings in urban areas

 • Investment in eco-friendly packaging solutions